 Is Direct-To-Consumer Segment Seeing A Revival?
+3 reasons why VCs are hungry to fund DTC brand.

 The last 10 years of VC interest in direct-to-consumer (DTC) businesses has been lackluster.
 A decade ago, investors saw DTC companies as poor investment choices.